ortus-docs/coldbox-docs/proxy/flex_integration.md

 The *readCache* method basically calls the *getColdBoxProxy* delegate method to get a remote object for the proxy.
 It then creates an event listener for it and calls the proxy.
 The listener is called *handleCacheResults* which then manipulates the results and renders the cache.

+> **Important** Please note that this is a sample Flex application that does not adhere to any Flex MVC techniques or enterprise best practices.
+It is here to learn how to call the proxy from it and start your process into flex-ColdBox integration.
+I highly suggest creating a separate AS3 class that will act as a ColdBox delegate that can call your methods, set call back handlers and fault handlers.